Kris Hutson

 Kris Hutson is an American college football wide receiver for the Arizona Wildcats.
 He previously played for the Oregon Ducks and the Washington State Cougars.

-High school career
+Early life

 Hutson attended St. John Bosco High School in Bellflower, California.
 In his high school career, he caught 148 passes for 2,491 yards and 31 touchdowns.
 He committed to the University of Oregon after decommitting from the University of Southern California.

 College career

 Oregon

 Hutson appeared in all seven games of the COVID-19 shortened 2020 season.
 He had four receptions for 37 yards.

 In 2023, he was mostly inactive, though it was unclear if this was due to injury or not.
 His first and only catch came in Week 5 against Stanford for eight yards.

 On December 4, 2023, Hutson announced that he would be entering the transfer portal.

 Washington State

 Hutson later announced his intention to play for the Washington State Cougars in 2024.

 On December 11, 2024, Hutson announced that he would enter the transfer portal for the second time.